 Donousa, located between Naxos and Amorgos, is one of the smallest islands in the Cyclades.
 It can be reached by ferry from Piraeus or by boat from Naxos or Amorgos.

-This island remains unspoiled by tourists and has little means of transportation.
-This means that when you are on Donousa you can simply walk around and enjoy the beaches, most of which are accessible by foot.
+This island remains unspoiled by tourism and has few means of transportation.
+On Donousa you can simply walk around and enjoy the beaches, most of which are accessible by foot.
 Just pack an umbrella since the beaches on this island are not organized and have no tourist facilities.

 A 1920s census showed that the island had only eighty inhabitants at that time, most of whom were farmers and shepherds.
 Nowadays, there are still just 185 inhabitants on the 13.5 square kilometer (5.21 square mile) island.

 Many people come there for the secluded beaches and to visit the two quaint villages on the island called Megalo Chorio, or “Big Village,” and Mikro Chorio, meaning “Small Village.”
 The Municipality of Agathonisi includes an archipelago of uninhabited offshore islets, including Glaros, Kouneli, Nera, and Psathonisio.